nismo1337/Discord-Token-Login/README.md

 ## How do I use this?

-Simply replace "token here :D" with your token and then run it in your browsers developer console.
+Simply replace "your token" with your token and then run it in your browsers developer console.